AhmedBsher/AhmedBsher/README.md

 <pre>💻 I am developing my skills as a Frontend Developer | Enthuastic about new technologies
 📚 I study a Bachelors in Mechanical Engineering
-📝 I have a strong interest in building Frontend Uis for ML applications 🔭 Working on Shopify Themes and React websites using Gatsby.js 🌱 Focusing on Learning about customer needs and making their lives easier 🌟 Main languages: Javascript, Python, HTML, CSS
+📝 I have a strong interest in building Frontend wepbages 🌱 Focusing on Learning about customer needs and making their lives easier 🌟 Main languages: Javascript, Python, HTML, CSS
 </pre>